SECOND + SECOND COURTYARD

 Team: TEN x TEN, Snow Kreilich Architects, Elan Design Lab, Meyer Borgman Johnson, Major Mechanical, Collins Electric, Weis Builders, TM Light, Marx|Okubo Associates, New History Consultants, Serigraphics, Summit

-Awards: 2021 Minneapolis Preservation Award for New Construction, 2021 ASLA Minnesota Merit Award for General Design, Finance + Commerce Top Project of 2020
+Awards: 2021 AIA Minneapolis Preservation Award for New Construction, 2021 ASLA Minnesota Merit Award for General Design, Finance + Commerce Top Project of 2020

 Slideshow Photos: VONDELINDE